jasontjz/b2b_portal/README.md

 Route protection middleware

-A middleware code was written as a separate JS file/function and called on certain routes that required user authentication.
+A middleware code was written as a separate JS file/function and imported and required/inserted as a parameter on certain routes that required user authentication.